ArcBees/dev-site/site/src/main/markdown/gwtp/basicfeatures/Getting-started.md

 Naturally, you will need GWTP itself.
 Simply copy GWTP's compound jar `gwtp-all-1.0.jar` into your project's `war/WEB-INF/lib` directory and add it to your build path, as explained above.

 If you want to minimize the size of your jars it's possible to cherry-pick the components you want from GWTP.
-See the [[Description of individual Jars]] for details.
+See the [Overview of the library][ol] for details.
 This comes in handy when using AppEngine, to keep cold start-up time to a minimum.

 [Back to top](#top)